 - Nonprofit organizations

-Graduates with BA and BS degrees who work in these fields can play an important role in the delivery of legal services, but they are not permitted to practice law.
+Graduates who work in these fields can play an important role in the delivery of legal services, but they are not permitted to practice law.
 Graduates who seek to practice law must pursue a law school degree and satisfy other state requirements for admission to the bar.

 Why Study Legal Studies at Grand Valley?

-- The program is approved by the American Bar Association and features a curriculum that provides a strong foundation in writing and critical thinking with an emphasis on professional skills necessary for success in the legal field.
+- The major and certificate are approved by the American Bar Association and feature a curriculum that provides a strong foundation in writing and critical thinking with an emphasis on professional skills necessary for success in the legal field.

 - Faculty are engaged in scholarly research and writing and have been recognized in their professional circles as award-winning teachers and mentors.